WomenAndTech/static-site/docs/intro-to-git.md

     C:\Users\yourusername
     PS C:\Users\yourusername>

-#### List Directory (`ls`)
+The remainder of these examples will show the output for Terminal but the same commands can be used in Powershell.

+**List Directory**
-The `ls` command will list all the directories inside of your current directory.
+The `ls` command lists all the directories inside of the current directory.

     $ ls
-    list of all directories will appear below the command

-#### Change Directory (`cd`)
+    Applications      Documents       Library
+    Desktop           Downloads       Pictures

+**Changing Directories**
-To move between directories/folders, use `cd` followed by a space and the directory name to change to a specific directory.
-Directory names are case sensitive
+To move between directories/folders, use `cd` followed by a space and the full directory path.
+Directory names are case sensitive.

     $ cd Desktop
     Computer-Name:Desktop yourusername$

-Note how "Desktop" also gets added to the output.
+Note that "Desktop" gets added to the output.
 That means you have now changed to that directory.
-You can type `$ pwd` to double check.

-#### Moving Between Directories
-To go to directory within a directory, use the `/` symbol followed by the subdirectory name.
+To go to directory within a directory, use the forward slash `/` symbol followed by the subdirectory name.

     $ cd Desktop/projects-folder/project-one